Tiziano02/SpikeNNsim/README.md

 # HeaderRN

-HeaderRN is a header-only C++ framework for simulating spiking neural networks.
+HeaderRN is a C++ framework for simulating spiking neural networks.

+The library follows a classic compiled-library structure: declarations in `.hpp` header files, implementations in separate `.cpp` source files.

 The library provides a modular architecture for building networks of neurons and synapses, running time-domain simulations, and exporting data for external analysis.